Kusdhill/GA4GHandMe/README.md

 pip install requirements.txt
 ```

-After this is all complete, you can start up the server using
+After this is all complete, you can start up the server.

 ```
 python server.py